K-Gopal126/ContentIntel-Info/README.md

 ---

-> This README provides a comprehensive overview tailored for ContentIntel as a SaaS product, outlining its purpose, features, usage, and support details.
+> Note: This version focuses on a single-user experience without collaboration or team features.